FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst

 - All dimensions in **feet**
 - Clogging factor is a **percentage (0-1)**
 - Clogging time is in **hours**
-- For more information on storm drain units, see the `Storm Drain Units <https://flo-2dkaren.github.io /FLO-2D-Docs/Build25/  flo-2d_plugin/user_manual/widgets/storm-drain-editor/index.html#storm-drain-units>`_.
+- For more information on storm drain units, see the **Storm Drain Guidelines** for `Storm Drain Units <https://flo-2dkaren.github.io
+  /FLO-2D-Docs/Build25/  flo-2d_plugin/user_manual/widgets/storm-drain-editor/index.html#storm-drain-units>`_.

 For more information on inlets/junctions, see the **Storm Drain Guidelines** for `Inlets/Junctions <https://flo-2dkaren.github.io